John MacArthur (American pastor): Young Earth creationism

 MacArthur advocated Young Earth creationism in his book The Battle For the Beginning (2001) as well as in his sermons.
 Speaking about evolutionary theory, he writes that Christians "ought to expose such lies for what they are and oppose them vigorously."
 He argued that "the battle for the beginning is ultimately a battle between two mutually exclusive faiths—faith in Scripture versus faith in anti-theistic hypotheses.
 It is not really a battle between science and the Bible."

 Recognition

 MacArthur received an honorary degree from Grace Graduate School in 1976 and from Talbot Theological Seminary (a Doctor of Divinity degree in 1977).
 He spoke at events, conferences, and seminars including the annual Shepherd's Conference, Keith & Kristyn Getty's Sing!
 Conference, the Resolved conference, and the G3 Conference.

-He was a guest on CNN's Larry King Live, The Ben Shapiro Show, FOX News, and MSNBC in addition to other news programs and documentaries.
+He was a guest on CNN's Larry King Live, The Ben Shapiro Show, Fox News, and MSNBC in addition to other news programs and documentaries.

-Notable controversies or disputes

-Qualification of pastors

-In 2012, at the annual Shepherd's Conference, MacArthur was participating in a word association questionnaire when the moderator gave the name "Steven Furtick."
-MacArthur responded "unqualified" and proceeded to argue that Furtick, pastor of Elevation Church, was not qualified, by Biblical standards, to be a pastor.
-Furtick responded to this comment in his 2016 book Unqualified: How God Uses Broken People to Do Big Things.

-In 2019 at the Truth Matters Conference, during another word association questionnaire, MacArthur was given the prompt "Beth Moore".
-He responded, "Go home."
-Reiterating his stance on 1 Timothy 2:12, he continued, "There is no case that can be made biblically for a woman preacher.
-Period.
-Paragraph.
-End of discussion."
-Moore responded to this by posting on her X account, "I did not surrender to a calling of man when I was 18 years old.
-I surrendered to a calling of God.
-It never occurs to me for a second to not fulfill it."